colesam/Productivity-Website/README.md

 <h3>To Do List</h3>
 <ul>
     <li>Allow a user to add items to the list</li>
-    <li>To do items must include text description, date, and category</li>
+    <li>To-do items must include text description, date, and category</li>
     <li>Include a predefined list of at least 4 categories</li>
     <li>Allow user to mark tasks as complete</li>
     <li>Allow the list to be sorted by date added, deadline, category, or completeness</li>
-    <li>Set background color of each to do based on its category</li>
+    <li>Set background color of each to-do based on its category</li>
     <li>Allow user to add a custom category type and color</li>
-    <li>Implement a visual calendar for selecting a deadline date/time</li>
     <li>Allow user to remove tasks, with warning prompt</li>
     <li>Save data for next time a user visits using JS localStorage object</li>
     <li>Create an interactive visualization using the canvas tag</li>